 Understanding Cognitive and Developmental Neuroscience of Suicide and Non-suicidal Self-injury

 Our project is dedicated to investigating the cognitive and developmental neuroscience aspects of suicide and non-suicidal self-injury (NSSI).
-Through advanced techniques such as MRI and EEG, we prioritize the examination of neural predictors and mechanisms of pain and interoception in individuals who engage in suicide and NSSI.
-By integrating these diverse research areas, we strive to gain a comprehensive understanding of the complex issues surrounding suicide and NSSI, aiming to contribute to the development of effective interventions and strategies that improve mental health outcomes for at-risk individuals while promoting overall well-being and preventing self-destructive behaviors among young populations.
+We aim to contribute to the development of effective interventions and strategies that improve mental health outcomes for at-risk individuals while promoting overall well-being and preventing self-destructive behaviors among young populations.